ohoncharuk/ohoncharuk.github.io/about.md

 * Mobile development experience

-* A big fan of Machine Learning and Big Datafix
+* A big fan of Machine Learning and Big Data